 - Spinal stenosis

-A doctor usually will attempt to manage the symptoms associated with these conditions by developing a program of conservative, or non-surgical, treatment that can include physical therapy, rest, prescription pain medication, or cortisone injections.
-If back and neck pain relief is not achieved after weeks or months of conservative treatment, a doctor might suggest surgery as an option.
+A physician usually will attempt to manage the symptoms associated with these conditions by developing a program of conservative, or non-surgical, treatment that can include physical therapy, rest, prescription pain medication or cortisone injections.
+If back and neck pain relief is not achieved after weeks or months of conservative treatment, a physician might suggest surgery as an option.

-The surgeons at Laser Spine Institute (LSI) offer an alternative to traditional back or neck surgery.
-At LSI, gentle, endoscopic techniques are used to perform minimally invasive, outpatient procedures to help you rediscover a life without pain.
-Contact LSI to learn more about our back and neck pain relief center, or for a free review of your MRI or CT scan.
+The surgeons at Laser Spine Institute offer an alternative to traditional back or neck surgery.
+At Laser Spine Institute, state-of-the-art techniques are used to perform minimally invasive, outpatient procedures to help patients find relief from back and neck pain.
+Contact Laser Spine Institute to learn more about our back and neck pain relief center, or for a free review of your MRI or CT scan.